Perform a pre-send Spam Test

-On the Spam tab in your account, click the green Start a new Spam Test button on the upper right side of the page.
+From the Spam Testing section of your account, click the green Start a new Spam Test button on the upper right side of the page.

 Start a test using an ESP connection